jfishe/pandoc_settings/README.md

 ## Caption Code Blocks

 Pandoc uses `{...}` to add attributes to code blocks.
 This is useful for enabling editable content and providing a caption for css to style.
-Note that abbreviations like `contenteditable` does work, use `contenteditable="true"`.
+Note that abbreviations like `contenteditable` do work, use `contenteditable="true"`.

 ~~~{contenteditable="true" spellcheck="false" caption="markdown" .markdown}
 Compare the normal format: